-Deadline to submit an application and typing test: Thursday, December 22, 2016
+Deadline to submit an application and typing test: To be scheduled

-Deadline to submit the Culture Index Survey (This will be emailed after your application and typing test results are received.): December 23, 2016
+Deadline to submit the Culture Index Survey (This will be emailed after your application and typing test results are received.): To be scheduled

 Dispatcher Written Exam (Only those who meet the above deadlines are eligible to take the Written Exam.
-Details will be emailed once deadlines are met.): December 28th at 5 pm
+Details will be emailed once deadlines are met.): To be scheduled

-Dispatcher Oral Boards (Top Passing Scores from the Written Exam are eligible): Tentatively: January 3rd or January 4th
+Dispatcher Oral Boards (Top Passing Scores from the Written Exam are eligible): To be scheduled

 CVSA (Scheduled with those who are recommended by the Oral Review Board.): To be scheduled after June 21st

 Division Commander Interview: Tentatively: July 7th